matis-io/matis-io.github.io/index.md

 ## Welcome to m - site

-Hi.
-It seems you've stumbled upon my website.
+Hi there, welcome to my site.

 ![Matic](/images/m.png)

 I'm Matis, full-time IT Manager, free-time Audio Engineer & Technology Enthusiast.
-On this website, you can read my blog or discover some of the projects that I've been working on.
+On this website, you can read my blog or discover some of the projects that I've been making and some the tools that I use.

 ## Quick Links